What is the Fundamental Accounting Equation?

 The operations of the restaurant commenced, and John started entertaining a healthy customer base.
 To boost his working capital, John decided to now purchase goods on credit.
 He, therefore, opened a credit account with his vendor, Swiss Dairy, from whom he regularly purchased cheese, bread, eggs, and other items used every day in his produce.
 He placed a credit order of $5000 with his vendor.

-We can now see a movement from quadrant 2 to 4.
-The validity of the fundamental accounting equation is verified as below.
+We can now see a movement from quadrants 2 to 4.

 Transaction 3